-Consistent with ICANN's commitment to fact-based policy development, the GNSO Council and specifying any additional research, discussion, or outreach that should be conducted as part of the development of the Issues Report, in order to ensure a balanced and informed Issues
+Consistent with ICANN's commitment to fact-based policy development, the GNSO Council and Staff are encouraged to provide advice in advance of a vote on the request for an Issue Report specifying any additional research, discussion, or outreach that should be conducted as part of the development of the Issue Report, in order to ensure a balanced and informed Issue Report.

-Staff are encouraged to provide advice in advance of a vote on the request for an issues report

-Report.

 The GNSO Council is encouraged to consider scheduling workshops on substantive issues prior to the initiation of a PDP.
 Such workshops could, amongst others; facilitate community understanding of the issue; assist in scoping and defining the issue; gather support for the request of an Issue Report, and/or; serve as a means to gather additional data and/or information before a request is submitted.
 Where appropriate, the GNSO Council should consider requiring such a workshop during the planning and initiation phase for a specific issue.
 To the extent such workshops are utilized by the GNSO Council, the invitations and/or announcements for workshops should be communicated as broadly as possible.